aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/image-format-conversion/convert-cmx-to-tiff/_index.md

 Before we dive into the conversion process, let's ensure you have everything you need:

 - Aspose.Imaging for .NET Library: You should have the Aspose.Imaging for .NET library installed.
-You can download it from the official website [here](https://releases.aspose.com/imaging/net/).
+You can download it from the   website [here](https://releases.aspose.com/imaging/net/).

 - Your CMX File: You'll need the CMX file that you want to convert to TIFF.
 Make sure you have it available in your working directory.